calyston/aloha/README.md

 ## Personal Learnings

-Developed my ability in using HTML and CSS, as well as learning and practicing Javascript.

-This project was my first time building a e-commerce web page whilst following a design.
+This project was my first time building an e-commerce web page whilst following a design.
 I leant to create the web page mobile first, and later worked on the tablet and desktop versions.
 This was also my first time using JavaScript to implement certain functions on a web page.
 I found the flexbox grid of the shop categories particularly challenging, but I managed to overcome it and learnt a lot of HTML and CSS through this project.

 ## Installation Instructions